binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 * Use prepared statements and/or parameterised queries
 * Consider using Stored Procedures
 * Read up on the [OWASP SQLi Prevention Cheat Sheet](https://www.owasp.org/index.php/SQL_Injection_Prevention_Cheat_Sheet)
+* And even before any of these points above, make sure you have the generic input [Validation, Filtering and Sanitisation](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-generic) that we have already discussed covered, so all user input is validated, filtered and sanitised both client and server side before it gets anywhere near your queries.

+There are plenty of easy to find and understand resources on the inter-webs around SQLi mitigations and the countermeasures are generally very easy to implement.
+So now you have no excuse.

 #### Command Injection {#web-applications-countermeasures-command-injection}